 How to Store

 The stuffed tomatoes are best when freshly baked but will keep well for a day or two when refrigerated in an air-tight container.
 Reheat them in the oven at 400 F for about 15 minutes; a little extra cheese on top freshens them up.
 While not ideal because they will be softer, you can freeze the tomatoes before or after stuffing; let them thaw in the refrigerator before baking as usual.

 - Grill the stuffed tomatoes: Grill the stuffed tomatoes in a cast iron pan set over a grill heated to about 400 F for a wonderful smoky flavor.

 - Mix up the seasoning: Swap out the dried herbs in the recipe for 1 1/2 teaspoons of a store-bought or homemade Italian seasoning or your favorite spice blend.

 Go with fresh herbs: If you have an herb garden, you can swap the dried herbs for 1/2 tablespoon each of finely chopped fresh herbs.

 - Switch to your favorite style of breadcrumbs.
 Panko, gluten-free, and seasoned breadcrumbs are great options.
 Make sure fresh breadcrumbs are very fine.

-- Have fun with different styles of cheese, and pair them with various herbs.
+- Play with the cheese: Have fun with different styles of cheese, and pair them with various herbs.
 For instance, go with a Caprese-style tomato and use basil alone with fresh mozzarella, or pair gruyere with thyme, or feta and oregano.

-- For vegan stuffed tomatoes, use your favorite dairy-free cheese.
+- Make it vegan: For vegan stuffed tomatoes, use your favorite dairy-free cheese.